-We provide excellent Dinosaur fossils and Dinosaur cast replicas to museums, universities and collectors.
-We also have the largest collection of Bigfoot (Sasquatch / Yeti) foot print casts for sale anywhere.
+We have the largest collection of Bigfoot (Sasquatch / Yeti) foot print casts for sale anywhere.

 We offer all things Bigfoot, Sasquatch, and Yeti related.
 We have the largest collection of top quality footprint cast replicas available for sale anywhere online and are adding more all the time.